luminus-framework/luminus/resources/md/sessions_cookies.md

 provided by the [wrap-session](http://immutant.org/documentation/2.0.2/apidoc/immutant.web.middleware.html#var-wrap-session) middleware.

 The session middleware is initialized in the `<app>.middleware` namespace by the `wrap-base` function.
-Session timeout is specified in second and defaults to 30 minutes of inactivity.
+Session timeout is specified in seconds and defaults to 30 minutes of inactivity.

 ```clojure